yeliqseu/rl-fec/README.md

 The work has been submitted to _IEEE Communications Letters_ for possible publication.

-> F. Zhang, Y. Li*, J. Wang, T. Q. Quek, "Learning Based FEC for Non-Terrestrial Networks with Delayed Feedback", _IEEE Communications Letters_, **under review**.
+> F. Zhang, Y. Li*, J. Wang, T. Q. Quek, "Learning Based FEC for Non-Terrestrial Networks with Delayed Feedback", _IEEE Communications Letters_, **Minor Revision**.

 ## Installation
 The codes have been tested in ns-3.35.
 Since the codes contain some unused variables for future work, please note that **ns-3 needs to be configured with `--disable-werror`**.
 Otherwise, warning of unused variables would result in errors.